apache/hbase/hbase-protocol/README.txt

 If you have added a new proto file, you should add it to the pom.xml file first.
 Other modules also support the maven profile.

+NOTE: The protoc used here is probably NOT the same as the hbase-protocol-shaded module uses; here we use a more palatable version -- 2.5.0 -- wherease over in the internal hbase-protocol-shaded module, we'd use something newer.
+Be conscious of this when running your protoc being sure to apply the appropriate version per module.

 After you've done the above, check it in and then check it in (or post a patch on a JIRA with your definition file changes and the generated files).